WilhelmWidlund/3D_Multi-Object_Tracking_with_Monocular_Camera_gr43/README.rst

 Run feature extraction
 ---------------
 Run the script extract_features.py from the terminal.
 Specify path to dataset and detections.
 For all arguments take a closer look at the script.
-And example run can be seen below.
+An example run can be seen below.

 .. code-block:: bash

     python extract_features.py --dataset_path C:\Users\Elias\OneDrive\Dokument\LIU\Outgoing\Courses\CIVIL-459\EagerMOT\NuScenes --model_path log\osnet_x1_0_nuscenes_softmax_cosinelr\model\model.pth

 The embeddings will be saved in the folder --save_path argument.